Address: 125 Swanston St, Melbourne VIC 3000

-Then it goes into the cleaning machines with two solvents to clean off the water.
+Then it goes into the cleaning machines with two solvents to clean out the water.

-Once it dries I put it back together and oil it.
+Once it dries I put the watch back together and oil it.

 I use a back-opener to open the back of watches.
 If the watch doesn’t have a screw-back I use a knife – which I’ve had for forty years – to pop the back off.

-And that machines is for the purpose of winding up the automatic watches.
-You know the watches that work off the movement of your wrist?
+And that machine winds up the automatic watches.
+You know the watch that works off the movement of your wrist?

-Without that, I’d have a bunch of watches up my arm while I am working.
+Without that, I’d have watches up my arm while I am working.

-Originally the power-source for a mechanical watch or a clock was a mainspring.
+The power-source for a mechanical watch or a clock used to be a mainspring.

-There are less people wearing watches but it hasn’t really affected our business.
+Less people wear watches, but it hasn’t really affected our business.

-Let’s face it, watches are more a piece of jewellery these days.
+Let’s face it, watches are jewellery these days.